Rafiki’s Planet Watch Review at Disney’s Animal Kingdom

 Rafiki’s Planet Watch Reopened On: July 11th, 2019, after shutting its doors temporarily at the end of October 2018.
 What you see inside Conservation Station will look a lot different than it did before the closure, while Affection Section, the Animal Encounters, and other parts of Planet Watch remain largely the same.

 See this page for all of the Disney’s Animal Kingdom attraction reviews.

 Location: Rafiki’s Planet Watch is only accessible by riding the slow-moving Wildlife Express train.

 It boards in the Africa section of the Animal Kingdom to the right of the entrance to Kilimanjaro Safaris.

 The Wildlife Express ride is about seven minutes each way in a relatively comfortable train car.
 All of the seats, with backs, face the same direction.

-On-ride views are of backstage areas with some narration by a conductor.
+During the ride, you’ll enjoy views of backstage areas with a cast member offering limited narration.
 It is not possible to walk to Planet Watch.